 Sending them a small gift “just because,” or giving them a rare promotional code, will speak to your customers’ egos and demonstrate your genuine appreciation of their business.

 Nashville’s Gaylord Opryland hotel delivered truly helpful customer service when a customer asked them where she could buy a particular alarm clock they had in her room.
 The hotel gave her one as an unexpected parting gift, winning them one very delighted customer.

-All of these elements combine to produce great customer service.
-It’s service that keeps your customers loyal to you and your business, and you’ll gain a reputation for being helpful and a pleasure to work with.
+All of the elements above combine to produce great customer service.
+It’s great customer service that keeps your customers loyal to you and your business — and that earns you a reputation for being helpful and a pleasure to work with.